 Pneumococcal disease is caused by the bacterium, Streptococcus pneumoniae.
 The infection can cause milder symptoms such as sinusitis or ear infections.
 More serious complications include inflammation of the brain (meningitis), inflammation of the lungs (pneumonia) or a blood infection (septicaemia).

 People in high-risk groups are more likely to become seriously ill or die from pneumococcal disease.
-Pneumococcal immunisation is recommended for young children, people aged 65 years and over, Aboriginal and Torres Strait Islander people aged 50 years and over and those with a serious underlying medical condition.
-Serious medical conditions include, but are not limited to, chronic heart, kidney and lung disease, diabetes and a weakened immune system.
+Pneumococcal immunisation is recommended for babies, people aged 70 years and over, Aboriginal and Torres Strait Islander people aged 50 years and over and those with a serious medical risk condition.
+Serious medical risk conditions include, but are not limited to, heart disease, kidney and lung disease, diabetes, no spleen or poorly functioning spleen and a weakened immune system.

-Immunisation can substantially reduce the risk of infection, especially in young children.
+Immunisation can substantially reduce the risk of infection, especially in babies.
 Serious side effects or allergic reactions to the pneumococcal vaccine are rare.
 If you are concerned about your reaction or your child’s reaction to any vaccine, see your doctor immediately.

 Complications of pneumococcal disease